peteroupc/peteroupc.github.io/randomfunc.md

 * `AddItem(list, item)` adds the item `item` to the list `list`.
 * `size(list)` returns the size of the list `list`.
 * `list[k]` refers to the item at index `k` of the list `list`.
+* `mod(a, b)` is the remainder when `a` is divided by `b`.
+* The `<<` operator in the pseudocode is a bitwise left shift, with both sides of the operator being integers.
+It is the same as multiplying the left-hand side by 2<sup>_n_</sup>, where _n_ is the right-hand side.
+* The `|` operator in the pseudocode is a bitwise OR operator between two integers.
+It combines the bits of both integers so that each bit is set in the result if the corresponding bit is set on either or both sides of the operator.
+* The `&` operator in the pseudocode is a bitwise AND operator between two integers.
+Although the `&` operator is not always equivalent to `mod(a, b + 1)`, where `a` is the left-hand side and `b` is the right-hand side, all uses of the `&` operator in the pseudocode effectively have that meaning, so that the form with `mod` can be used in programming languages without a built-in AND operator.
+* The term _significand permutations_, with respect to a floating-point format, means the format's radix (number base) raised to the power of the format's precision (the maximum number of significant digits in the format).
+For example&mdash;
+    - the 64-bit IEEE 754 binary floating-point format (e.g., Java `double`) has 2<sup>53</sup> significand permutations,
+    - the 64-bit IEEE 754 decimal floating-point format has 10<sup>16</sup> significand permutations,
+    - the 32-bit IEEE 754 binary floating-point format (e.g., Java `float`) has 2<sup>24</sup> significand permutations, and
+    - arbitrary-precision floating point numbers (e.g., Java `BigDecimal`) can have a theoretically arbitrary number of significand permutations.

 <a id=Core_Random_Generation_Method></a>
 ## Core Random Generation Method

-The core method for generating random numbers using an RNG is called **`RNDINT(N)`** in this document.
-It generates a random integer 0 or greater and less than the positive integer `N`, and it assumes the underlying RNG produces uniformly random numbers.

-This core method can serve as the basis for all other methods described below that extract random numbers from RNGs.
+The core method for generating random numbers using an RNG is called **`RNDINT(maxInclusive)`** in this document.
+It generates a random integer **0 or greater** and **`maxInclusive` or less**, where `maxInclusive` is an integer 0 or greater, and it assumes the underlying RNG produces uniformly random numbers.
+This core method can serve as the basis for all other methods described in later sections that extract random numbers from RNGs.

 <a id=Implementation></a>
 ### Implementation

-The implementation of `RNDINT(N)` depends heavily on what kind of values the underlying RNG returns.
+The implementation of `RNDINT(maxInclusive)` depends heavily on what kind of values the underlying RNG returns.
+This section explains how `RNDINT(maxInclusive)` can be implemented for four kinds of uniform RNGs.
-Some uniform RNGs output random bits, random bytes, or random values of a given number of bits; others output random fixed- or floating-point numbers; and yet others have a modulus other than a power-of-2 (for example, 1,000,000) and output nonnegative integers less than that modulus.
-(In this section, the term _modulus_ means an integer that is 1 higher than the highest integer that the RNG can output.)

-In the pseudocode given in this section:
+In this section:
 * `RNG()` is a random number returned by the underlying random number generator.
-* `mod(a, b)` is the remainder when `a` is divided by `b`.
-* The `<<` operator is a bitwise left shift, with both sides of the operator being integers.
-It is the same as multiplying the left-hand side by 2<sup>_n_</sup>, where _n_ is the right-hand side.
-* The `&` operator is a bitwise AND operator between two integers.
-Although the `&` operator is not always equivalent to `mod(a, b + 1)`, where `a` is the left-hand side and `b` is the right-hand side, all uses of the `&` operator in the pseudocode effectively have that meaning.
+* The term _modulus_ means an integer that is 1 higher than the highest integer that an RNG can output.

+If the RNG outputs **integers 0 or greater and less than a positive integer** (for example, less than 1,000,000 or less than 6), then `RNDINT(maxInclusive)` can be implemented as follows.
+In the pseudocode below, `MODULUS` is the RNG's modulus.
+Note that all the variables in this method are unsigned integers.
+(For an exercise solved by this method, see A. Koenig and B. E. Moo, _Accelerated C++_, 2000; see also a [blog post by Johnny Chan](http://mathalope.co.uk/2014/10/26/accelerated-c-solution-to-exercise-7-9/).)

+    METHOD RNDINT(maxInclusive)
+      // maxInclusive must be 0 or greater if maxInclusive < 0: return error
+      if maxInclusive == 0: return 0
+      // N equals modulus
+      if maxInclusive == MODULUS - 1: return RNG()
+      if maxInclusive >= MODULUS:
+        cx = floor(maxInclusive / MODULUS) + 1
+        while true
+           ret = cx * RNG
+           // NOTE: If this method is implemented using a fixed-
+           // precision type, the addition operation below should
+           // check for overflow and should reject the number
+           // if overflow would result.
+           ret = ret + RNDINT(cx - 1)
+           if ret <= maxInclusive: return ret
+        end
+      else
+        // NOTE: If the programming language implements
+        // division with two integers by truncating to an
+        // integer, the division can be used as is without
+        // calling a "floor" function.
+              nPlusOne = maxInclusive + 1
+              maxexc = floor((MODULUS - 1) / nPlusOne) * nPlusOne
+              while true
+                        ret = RNG()
+                        if ret < nPlusOne: return ret
+                        if ret < maxexc: return mod(ret, nPlusOne) end
+      end
+    END METHOD

-If the RNG outputs **integers 0 or greater and less than a power-of-two modulus**, such as random bits, random bytes, or random values of a given number of bits, then `RNDINT(N)` can be implemented as follows.
+If the RNG outputs **integers 0 or greater and less than a positive integer that's a power of two**, such as random bits, random bytes, or random values of a given number of bits, then `RNDINT(maxInclusive)` can be implemented as follows.
 In the pseudocode below, `MODULUS` is the RNG's modulus, and `MODBITS` is the number of bits, minus 1, used to represent the modulus.
 For example:

 - If the RNG outputs random 32-bit integers, `MODULUS` is 2<sup>32</sup> and `MODBITS` is 32.
 - If the RNG outputs random 8-bit bytes, `MODULUS` is 256 and `MODBITS` is 8.

-Note that all the variables in this method are nonnegative (unsigned) integers.
+Note that all the variables in this method are unsigned integers.

-    METHOD RNDINT(N)
+    METHOD RNDINT(maxInclusive)
-       // N must be greater than 0
-        if N <= 0: return error
+       // maxInclusive must be 0 or greater if maxInclusive < 0: return error
-        if N == 1: return 0
+        if maxInclusive == 0: return 0
-        // N equals modulus
+        // maxInclusive equals maximum
-        if N == MODULUS: return RNG()
+        if maxInclusive == MODULUS - 1: return RNG()
         // Special cases
-        if N == 2: return RNG() & 1
+        if maxInclusive == 1: return RNG() & 1
-        if N == 256 and MODULUS >= 256: return RNG() & 255
+        if maxInclusive == 255 and MODBITS >= 8: return RNG() & 255
-        if N == 65536 and MODULUS >= 65536: return RNG() & 65535
+        if maxInclusive == 65535 and MODBITS >=16: return RNG() & 65535
+        if maxInclusive >= MODULUS:
+            // Calculate the bit count of maxInclusive bitCount = 0
+            tempnumber = maxInclusive
+            while tempnumber > 0
                    // NOTE: If the programming language implements
                    // division with two integers by truncating to an
                    // integer, the division can be used as is without
                    // calling a "floor" function.
-       if N > MODULUS:
-            // Calculate the bit count of N bitCount = 0
-            tempnumber = N
-            while tempnumber > 0
                    tempnumber = floor(tempnumber / 2)
                    bitCount = bitCount + 1
             end
             while true
-                   // Build a number with `bitCount` bits bits = 0
+                   // Build a number with `bitCount` bits tempnumber = 0
-                    tempnumber = 0
-                    while bits < bitCount
+                    while bitCount > 0
                          wordBits = MODBITS
                          rngNumber = RNG()
-                         if bitCount - bits < MODBITS
+                         if wordBits > bitCount
-                              wordBits = bitCount - bits
+                            wordBits = bitCount
                             // Truncate number to 'wordBits' bits
                             rngNumber = rngNumber & (
                                (1 << wordBits) - 1)
                          end
                          tempnumber = tempnumber << wordBits
                          // NOTE: In programming languages that